alpe/akms/README.md

 Local proxy process as bridge between Tendermint and akms cluster

-## To do
+## Early version
+- [ ] Fix issue *BUG* with proxy retry when raft master changes
+- [ ] Improve timeout, logging,
-- [ ] Add load balancer to compose setup to route to RAFT master only]
+- [ ] Add load balancer to compose setup to route to RAFT master only
-- [ ] Add k8s example
 - [ ] Better docs
 - [ ] Metrics
 - [ ] Address security concerns with keys on the file system

 - ...

 ## Build Artifacts